lishiyo/frontier-tower-coordination-bot/memory-bank/bot_commands.md

     *   **Context:** DM with the bot.

 *   `/help`
-    *   **Description:** Shows a list of available commands, their usage, and a brief explanation of the bot's purpose.
+    *   **Description:** Shows a list of available commands.
+If a question is provided (e.g., `/help how do I see results?`), it uses an LLM to try and answer based on the command descriptions in this document.
     *   **Context:** DM with the bot.

 *   `/propose <Title>; <Description>; [Option1, Option2, ...
 OR "FREEFORM"]`